 We find and empower community leaders to adopt inclusive mediation practices, creating an accessible environment with reasonable accommodations like speech-to-text, text-to-speech, captioning, and sign language interpretation for effective dispute resolution.

-Learn How We Do ItImpact
+See How We Do It1 M+

 disputes are peacefully resolved through inclusive mediation by the peacemaker community.